 's Italian uncle (well, cousin — well, something a few times removed) helps the gang fight demons of a scientific purgatory equivalent while the Doctor and Sarah dash through different time periods.
 It takes place after "Death To The Daleks"

 Both episodes were novelised by their author.
 A third episode was planned, but cancelled due to Jon Pertwee

 's Actor Existence Failure

 .
-However, a third story (recorded in 1974) with the title "Glorious Goodwood" does exist, which is ten minutes long — and was kept hidden in the BBC archives until 2005.
+However, a short story (recorded in 1974) with the title "Glorious Goodwood" does exist, which is ten minutes long — and was kept hidden in the BBC archives until 2005.

 Jeremy Fitzoliver returned in many Doctor Who Expanded Universe

 - Aside Comment: Generally averted, but Sarah Jane has one very noticable moment.

 - Avoid the Dreaded G Rating: While posing as a page boy, Sarah Jane briefly gets mistaken for the Doctor's catamite.
 She's not amused.